w3c/testtwf-website/docs/github-101.md

 3. Rebase onto latest w3c/master
 4. Submit tests
 5. Stop fiddling with the branch base until review is done
-6. Delete the branch after the PR has been accepted.
-Every new PR should come from a new branch.
+6. After the PR has been accepted, delete the branch.
+(Every new PR should come from a new branch.)
+7. Synchronize your fork with the W3C repository by fetching your upstream and merging it.
+(See '[Configure Remote / Upstream][remote-upstream]')

 You need to be able to set up remote upstream, etc. Please refer to [Pro Git Book][git-book] and enjoy reading.